 The risk assessment considers the potential risk to bees from exposure resulting from the use of the plant protection product according to the GAP.
-This clearly concerns exposure via the crop itself (from direct overspray and systemic uptake), but other exposure routes may also be relevant and these are highlighted below.
+This clearly concerns exposure via the crop itself (from direct overspray and systemic uptake), but other exposure routes may also be relevant.
+The main exposure routes are highlighted below.